-Documentation Guidelines for Accommodation Requests
+Documenation Guidelines for Accommodation Requests

-Students requesting academic and/or housing accommodations on the basis of a disability are required to provide current, comprehensive documentation by a qualified professional.
+Students requesting academic and/or housing accommodations on the basis of a disability are required to provide current, reliable disability diagnosis documentation by a qualified professional.

 1. Evaluations must be conducted by a qualified professional.